moorepants/dissertation/eom.rst

 ------------

-The angular acceleration of each body along with the linear acceleration of each mass center are required to form :math:`F_r^*`.
+The angular acceleration of each body along with the linear acceleration of each mass center are required to form :math:`F_r^*` in Kane's equations.
 The angular acceleration of the bicycle reference frame in :math:`N` is:

 .. math::
    :label: alphaCinN